Vauxhall Insignia Estate (2013 - ) Expert review

 There’s no shortage of space in the Insignia VXR estate, with 540 litres stretching to 1,530 litres when the rear seats are folded down.
 It’s more spacious than the smaller S4 Avant and there are FlexOrganiser accessories available to secure luggage, including nets, hooks, straps and storage boxes.
-The Insignia Estate is a longer car (4,908mm) than a Range Rover Sport, so we’d recommend the optional parking sensors to make life easier when parking.
+The Insignia Estate is a long car (4,908mm), so we’d recommend the optional parking sensors to make life easier when parking.
 A deep loading lip can make reaching into the boot awkward.

 Ride and handling